Hedlen/Hedlen.github.io/_pages/about.md

 # 📫 Academic Services
 ### Journal Reviewer
+- IEEE Transactions on Pattern Analysis and Machine Intelligence (TPAMI) 2024
 - IEEE Transactions on Image Processing (TIP) 2023
 - IEEE Transactions on Circuits and Systems for Video Technology (TCSVT) 2023

 ### Conference Reviewer
 - IEEE Conference on International Conference on Computer Vision (ICCV) 2023